-FAQs about Being Involved in a Pedestrian Accident in Tempe
+FAQs About Pedestrian Accidents in Tempe

 If you're the recent victim of a pedestrian accident, then you already know how easy confusion, frustration, desperation, and feelings of hopelessness can set in.
 You've probably experienced all of these feelings multiple times within the past 24 hours.
 And yet, it doesn't have to be this way.
 While these feelings are completely normal and no one can fault you for feeling like you're all alone, even if you aren't, there are ways that you can help yourself through the pain of your serious injuries, and through the many months of therapy and financial recovery that lay ahead.
 And that starts with understanding the answers to these questions most frequently asked by people who have been hit by cars in Tempe and throughout Arizona.